Equations of Motion

 2. starting at 80 mph

-2. Make a scatterplot of braking acceleration from 80 mph vs braking acceleration from 60 mph.
+2. Make a scatter plot of braking acceleration from 80 mph vs braking acceleration from 60 mph.

 3. Determine the line of best fit for this graph.